 How to help me:

 - Once I recognize something as a duty, or that I have missed in delivering on a value I profess to hold, I am usually very quick to change and attempt to repair.
-It can however take some doing to convince me.
+It can however take some work to convince me.
 In the past the most successful mentors I have had, help me by asking questions.
-And building my buy-in to a 'self-improvement' or feedback conversation before discussing the matter at hand.
-In particular, asking me "why ..." helps put me in a more receptive mood.
+They would build my buy-in to a ‘self-improvement’ or feedback conversation before discussing the matter at hand.
+In particular, asking me “why …” helps put me in a more receptive mood.
 See Communication point 2 - Being Understood.